Warstilide49/vehicle_rentals/README.md

  - Used to delete any object from the PersistentVector so as to maintain their order
 2. pushAtIndex
  - Used to push any object at an index to the PersistentVector so as to maintain their order.
-3. transferProperties
- - takes input of an object which will be deleted and transfers it to a new object which will be returned by the function.

 ## Future plans